Neural Fabric · MCP

 Restart your tool

-The 9 Fabric tools appear automatically.
+The 9 Neural Fabric tools appear automatically.
 Try fabric_status to confirm.

 ✓ Works with any MCP client that reads a JSON config file.